shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 ## Play

 On a player’s turn, they may take 1 action:

 -   Play a creature
 -   Activate a creature’s ability
 -   Fight a creature
 -   Resolve the battle

+When the current player takes an action, it starts a moment, in which other players can react to their action.

+Ater a player takes their turn, play continues to the player on their left (clockwise).

+### Actions

 **Play a creature:** To play a creature, move it from your hand to the landmark.